marcomontalbano/video-to-markdown/README.md

 - 🔍 More accurate — it works directly with the content you’re seeing
 - ⚡ Faster — no need to copy and paste URLs

-Just click the extension when you’re on a video page, and it will instantly generate the Markdown code for you — thumbnail included.
+Just click the extension's "Generate" button when you’re on a video page, and it will instantly generate the Markdown code for you - thumbnail included.

 This change helps the service stay reliable, and super easy to use.